janpaepke/ScrollMagic/ROADMAP.md

 Currently a 2-frame pipeline: Container's `throttleRaf` fires in frame N, then ExecutionQueue schedules its own rAF for frame N+1.
 Container could flush instance queues directly in the same frame, consolidating N rAF registrations into 1.

-### Cache ContainerProxy.rect

-`ContainerProxy.rect` rebuilds the rect object on every access.
-Could cache and invalidate on resize/scroll.

 ### Hot-path allocation reduction

 - `agnosticValues` allocates a new object on every call in the scroll/resize hot path — could mutate a reusable object instead.